ilmax/site/content/posts/k3s-raspberry-dns/index.md

 title: "Install K3s on a Raspberry PI - Automatic external DNS management"
 description: How to use ExternalDNS to automatically synchronize DNS record with CloudFlare or any other DNS provider
 date: 2024-08-05T21:11:10+02:00
-draft: true
+draft: false
 series: ["K3s on Raspberry PI"]
 series_order: 4
 tags: ["Kubernetes", "homelab", "rpi", "tutorial"]
 ---
 Can we automate DNS management in Kubernetes?
-Yes we can, if you would like to know more, follow along to discover what ExternalDNS can do to make our life easier.
+Yes we can, if you would like to know more, follow along to discover what ExternalDNS can do to make our lives easier.

-ExternalDNS is used to automate DNS management, it essentially monitors some Kubernetes resources that then uses to build DNS records and finally it synchronize the changes with the DNS provider.
+ExternalDNS is used to automate DNS management, it essentially monitors some Kubernetes resources that are then used to build DNS records and finally, it synchronizes the changes with the DNS provider.

 Its goal is defined as: